erfansn/DesignToComposeRecipe/README.md

   - *Images*: Cut the desired image and give it to Google Lens or AI chatbots to find the exact or similar one.
   - *Icons*: Try [this](https://composeicons.com/) or utilize an AI chatbot as you would for images.
   - *Colors*: Use color picker tools and name them with consideration for responsibility.
-  - *Font family: Use [this](https://fonts.google.com/) or utilize an AI chatbot to identify the name.
+  - *Font family*: Use [this](https://fonts.google.com/) or utilize an AI chatbot to identify the name.
   - **Why?** When building a design, your focus must only be on implementation, not anything else.

 ### Step 2: Put Related Ingredients Together